 On your computer

 Always make sure to keep your software and virus protection up-to-date on your laptop or device.
-Protect your device Always update your software.
-It’s the easiest thing you can do to protect your device from malware attacks and viruses and protect your information.
+Protect your device, always update your software.
+It’s the easiest thing you can do to protect your device from malware attacks and viruses.
 New updates have protective benefits.
-Install security updates and patches promptly.
+Make sure you always install security updates and patches promptly.
 Use security add-ons and extensions to protect browsing.
-You can also use VPN to hide your actual IP address.
+You should also use VPN, to hide your actual IP address.

 Use a trustworthy internet connection